Can You Use Ziploc Bags for Sous Vide?

 Some users report that you may see Ziploc bags deteriorate after about 8 hours of cook time.

 So basically, to be on the safe side, Ziploc bags are just fine for shorter sous vide cooking times and temperatures below 158 degrees.

-But if you’re just getting started with sous vide cooking and you want to spread out the expenses over time, see how you like the method, and get more involved with it gradually, which is what I did – you can definitely get by with using Ziploc bags as long as your cooking times are on the shorter side – several hours is a safe rule of thumb.
+But if you’re just getting started with sous vide cooking and you want to spread out the initial expenses over time, see how you like the method, and get more involved with it gradually, which is what I did, you can definitely get by with using Ziplocs as sous vide bags as long as your cooking times are on the shorter side.
+No more than several hours is a safe rule of thumb.